kkysen/cstar/README.md

-That code (the ported part) is ~230 LOC, while the C* below is only ~80 LOC, and it is more correct in error handling and edge cases, faster in places (though IO dominates here), and the business logic stands out more (while less important things like errors, resource cleanup, allocations, and string handling stay in the background).
+That code (the ported part) is ~230 LOC, while the C* below is only ~80 LOC, and it is more correct in error handling and edge cases, faster in places (though IO dominates here), and the business logic stands out more (while less important aspects like errors, resource cleanup, allocations, and string handling stay in the background).
 That is, C* allows you to be simulatenously more expressive while still staying correct and explicit,